Explaining the history, nutrition, and appeal of pumpkins!

 Pumpkin and soy milk soup

-This is a nutritious soup that lets you feel the natural sweetness of simple pumpkin and the richness of soy milk.
-Pumpkin is rich in beta-carotene and has the effect of preventing colds.
+This nutritious soup combines the natural sweetness of pumpkin with the richness of soy milk.
+Pumpkin is rich in beta-carotene, which helps prevent colds.

 Pumpkin gnocchi